manishjadhav9/DebugThug-Algoforge/README.md

 2. **Augmented Reality (AR) Property Tours**: Allow prospective tenants to take immersive virtual tours of properties using AR technology, providing a realistic viewing experience without the need for physical visits. :contentReference[oaicite:1]{index=1}

-3. **Personalized Property Recommendations**: Utilize AI algorithms to suggest properties based on a tenant's preferences, search history, and behavior, enhancing the user experience by making the search process more efficient. :contentReference[oaicite:2]{index=2}

-4. **Community Engagement Platforms**: Create forums or social platforms within the application where tenants can interact, share experiences, and organize community events, fostering a sense of community and belonging.
+3. **Community Engagement Platforms**: Create chat forums within the application where tenants can interact, share experiences, and organize community events, fostering a sense of community and belonging.

-5. **Referral Incentive Programs**: Encourage existing tenants to refer friends or family by offering incentives such as rent discounts or rewards, promoting organic growth and tenant satisfaction. :contentReference[oaicite:3]{index=3}

 **For Landlords:**